-Normal skin is often balanced (read: not too oily, not too dry) throughout the day.
-That said, according to Dr. Bhanusali, normal skin is rare.
-Here’s how to take care of it.
+Normal skin is often balanced (read: not too oily, not too dry) throughout the day, though it can still show signs of occasional oiliness or dryness.

 How to care for normal skin: Cleansing with a gentle cleanser, using moisturizer and applying sunscreen are daily essentials.
-Incorporating a daily antioxidant serum, like the SkinCeuticals C E Ferulic, and an exfoliating product, into your routine a few times a week is also good.
+You can also try incorporating a daily antioxidant serum, like the SkinCeuticals C E Ferulic, and an exfoliating product into your routine a few times a week.

 How to care for oily skin: When it comes to taking care of your oily skin, “cleansing two to three times per week with an exfoliating cleanser can be helpful,” says Dr. Bhanusali.
-We recommend the Vichy Normaderm Deep Cleansing Purifying Gel.
 “Look for products formulated with ingredients like glycolic acid or salicylic acid.”
+We recommend the Vichy Normaderm Phyto Action Daily Deep Cleansing Gel, which is made with salicylic acid to reduce acne blemishes, clogged pores and blackheads.
 Just be careful not to over-do it, as over-exfoliating can lead to a hypersecretion of oil.
-“In other words, your skin can actually become even more oily than when you started.”
+“In other words, your skin can actually become even more oily than when you started,” explains Dr. Bhanusali.
 To complete the routine, stick to lightweight, oil-free moisturizers, antioxidants serums, and, of course, daily sunscreen.

-It’s not very hard to tell if you have dry skin.
-According to board-certified dermatologist and Skincare.com consultant Dendy Engelman M.D., dry skin usually appears flaky.
-“If you see lifted skin — white flecks, usually — you probably have dry skin,” she says.
+According to board-certified dermatologist and Skincare.com consultant Dr. Dendy Engelman, dry skin usually appears flaky.
+“If you see lifted skin, like white flecks, you probably have dry skin,” she says.
 According to the American Academy of Dermatology (AAD), dry skin may also appear dull and occasionally feel itchy.

 How to care for dry skin: The AAD recommends that dry skin types reach for a gentle or creamy cleanser and steer clear of foaming cleansers, which may be formulated with ingredients that could strip the skin of moisture.
-While the skin is slightly damp, apply moisturizer to help lock in hydration and follow up with a broad-spectrum sunscreen (reapply as needed throughout the day).
-One of our favorite moisturizers for this is the Garnier SkinActive Water Rose 24H Moisture Cream.
+When the skin is slightly damp, apply moisturizer to help lock in hydration and follow up with a broad-spectrum sunscreen (reapply as needed throughout the day).
+One of our favorite moisturizers for dry skin is the Garnier SkinActive Water Rose 24H Moisture Cream.

-Editor’s note: It is worth mentioning that there’s a difference between dry skin and dehydrated skin.
+It is worth mentioning that there’s a difference between dry skin and dehydrated skin.
 Dry skin (the skin type) is what you deal with year-round.
-Winter, summer, spring — no matter the season, your skin still feels and looks dry.
 Dehydrated skin, on the other hand, can be a temporary result of exposure to a number of factors, including winter weather, strong cleansers, hard water and more.
 Dehydrated skin can affect all skin types.
 In fact, you may even suffer from dehydrated skin and dry skin at the same time.
 If your skin looks drier than usual in the winter, for instance, this may be a sign that your skin needs more attention.

 How to care for combination skin: Dealing with two opposite skin personalities can be a bit tricky, but it’s not impossible.
-Once you create (and stick to) a skin-care routine that addresses both dryness and excess oil, you’re all set.
-To keep your complexion moisturized, use a light-weight cream like the Kiehl’s Calendula Serum-Infused Water Cream.
+Try exfoliating a couple times a week to help keep excess oil at bay and when it comes to moisturizing, stick to a hydrating yet lightweight formula, like the Kiehl’s Calendula Serum-Infused Water Cream.